Diphenyl ether

 Diphenyl ether is the organic compound with the formula (C_{6}H_{5})_{2}O. It is a colorless, low-melting solid.
 This compound, the simplest diaryl ether, has a variety of niche applications.

 Synthesis and reactions

 Diphenyl ether was discovered by Heinrich Limpricht and Karl List in 1855, when they reproduced Carl Ettling's destructive distillation of copper benzoate and separated it from the low-melting oily distillate components ignored by previous researchers.
 They named the compound phenyl oxide (Phenyloxyd) and studied some of its derivatives.
+Many methods were examined including the use of benzenediazonium salts and various phenoxides.

-Now it is synthesized by a modification of the Williamson ether synthesis, here the reaction of phenol and bromobenzene in the presence of base and a catalytic amount of copper:
+It is synthesized by a Ullmann-like reaction of sodium phenoxide and bromobenzene in the presence of copper: